tom-krieger/security_baseline/README.md

 }
 ```

-Please keep in mind that the classes you want to use for your security basdeline have to available in the Puppet catalog.
+Please keep in mind that the classes you want to use for your security baseline have to be available in the Puppet catalog.
 Otherwise the catalog compliation will fail.

 ### Parameter `enforce`